jtmoon79/super-speedy-syslog-searcher/README.md

     "%Y%m%dT%H%M%S*"
     "%Y-%m-%d %H:%M:%S*"
     "%Y-%m-%dT%H:%M:%S*"
-    "%Y/%m/%d %H:%M:%S*"
     "%Y%m%d"
     "%Y-%m-%d"
     "%Y/%m/%d"
     "+%s"
 Each * is an optional trailing 3-digit fractional sub-seconds and/or timezone.

+Pattern "+%s" is Unix epoch timestamp in seconds with a preceding "+".
+For example, value "+946684800" is be January 1, 2000 at 00:00, GMT.

-Or, DateTime Filter may be custom relative offset patterns:
+DateTime Filters may be custom relative offset patterns:
     "+DwDdDhDmDs" or "-DwDdDhDmDs"
     "@+DwDdDhDmDs" or "@-DwDdDhDmDs"

-Pattern "+%s" is Unix epoch timestamp in seconds with a preceding "+".
-For example, value "+946684800" is be January 1, 2000 at 00:00, GMT.

 Custom relative offset pattern "+DwDdDhDmDs" and "-DwDdDhDmDs" is the offset from now (program start time) where "D" is a decimal number.